laravel/spark-next-docs/1.x/spark-paddle/configuration.md

 Spark allows you to define the types of billable models that your application will be managing.
 Most commonly, applications bill individual users for monthly and yearly subscription plans.
 However, your application may choose to bill some other type of model, such as a team, organization, band, etc.

 You may define your billable models within the `billables` array of your application's `spark` configuration file.
-By default, this array contains an entry for the `App\Models\User` model of your application.
+By default, this array contains an entry for the `App\Models\User` model.

-Before continuing, you should ensure that the model class that corresponds to your billable model is using the `Laravel\Spark\Billable` trait:
+Before continuing, you should ensure that the model class that corresponds to your billable model is using the `Spark\Billable` trait:

 ```php
 <?php